Quick Guide to Oppositional Defiant Disorder

-Some children with ODD may also struggle with disruptive behavior in school, but it isn’t uncommon for a child to only struggle at home with family members.
+Some children with ODD may also struggle with disruptive behavior in school.
+Others will only struggle at home with family.

-For a child to be diagnosed with ODD he must have a pattern of disruptive behavior including at least four symptoms from the following categories:
+For a child to be diagnosed with ODD, they must have a pattern of disruptive behavior including at least four symptoms from this list:

 - Often loses temper